prioritythinking/web-dev-intern-project/README.md

 # Web Development Internship Project

+This task was carefully designed to reflect many of the day-to-day tasks performed by our current web development intern.
+Please do not spend more than a couple hours on this task.
+It is not meant to be perfect, just a tool for us to gauge your abilities in web development and problem solving.
+Once you have completed, please email the project in a zipped folder.

 ## To the best of your abilities, please implement these features:

 - Clicking a numbered button changes the image to the respective number from the sprite sheet called numbersheet.png